AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/configure-dpv-settings.md

 * Which email notifications you receive as a reviewer on the proof you have open.

   <!--
-  Whether the Desktop Proofing Viewer is the default viewer for all types of proofs (static and video, as well as interactive).
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Whether the Desktop Proofing Viewer is the default viewer for all types of proofs (static and video, as well as interactive).</li>
   -->

 You can configure the following settings for the Desktop Proofing Viewer: